gburgyan/go-ctxdep/Readme.md

 While processing a generator, that generator can request an additional object from the dependency context.
 This can happen either through parameters that are passed to the generator directly or through requesting them explicitly from the dependency context.
 There are provisions in the library to check for circular dependencies.
 In case such a circular dependency is encountered, an error is returned.

-If this check were not included then a circular dependency would lead to a deadlock due to the checks that ensure thread safety.
+If this check were not included, then a circular dependency would lead to a deadlock due to the checks that ensure thread safety.

 ## Thread safety